dart-lang/language/working/control-flow-collections/feature-specification.md

 This produces the squares of the even integers.

-If we also support a spread syntax, we can compose that to include multiple elements based on a single `if` condition:
+This proposal can be composed with spread syntax to include multiple elements based on a single `if` condition:

 ```dart
 Widget build(BuildContext context) {